alaparthita/ratings/README.md

 - Created index for movieId in ratings DB

-docker network create mynetwork
+- All the requested apis were tested using Postman.
+Unit tests are not completely done due to time constraints.

-Created some tests (not complete due to time constraints)
+- Docker image can be built using Docker file